 Here you can see the preview of all purchase orders that will be created when you click either “Save” or “Save and Email”.

 Once again you can save the orders and directly email them to the relevant suppliers.

-Alternatively, you can use a filter to bring up the Sales Orders that requires backordering.
+Alternatively, you can use a filter to bring up the Sales Orders that require backordering.

-Click on the filter tab on at the top of you Sales Order.
+Click on the filter tab on at the top of your Sales Order.

 Click on Backordering Status.
-You will be able to create filters for orders that are either already to be backordered or partially backordered.
+You will be able to create filters for orders that have either already been backordered or partially backordered.

 Once you have saved this filter, you can then create the backorders in bulk as we went through before.

 Now that you have created your backorders you can track the shipping status of those orders.